Distance Measurement using Ultrasonic Sensor and Arduino

 Timing Diagram

-The module works on the natural phenomenon of ECHO of sound.
+The module works on the natural phenomenon of the echo of sound.
 A pulse is sent for about 10us to trigger the module.
 After which the module automatically sends 8 cycles of 40 KHz ultrasound signal and checks its echo.
-The signal after striking with an obstacle returns back and is captured by the receiver.
-Thus the distance of the obstacle from the sensor is simply calculated by the formula given as
+The signal after striking with an obstacle returns and is captured by the receiver.
+Thus, the distance of the obstacle from the sensor is simply calculated by the formula given as

-Here we have divided the product of speed and time by 2 because the time is the total time it took to reach the obstacle and return back.
-Thus the time to reach obstacle is just half the total time taken.
+Here, we have divided the product of speed and time by 2 because the time is the total time it took to reach the obstacle and return.
+Thus, the time to reach the obstacle is just half the total time taken.

 Ultrasonic sensor timing diagram